AdobeDocs/commerce-cloud-service.en/help/get-started/overview.md

 ---
 title: Get Started with Adobe Commerce
-description: Get started with your new self-service Adobe Commerce on Cloud infrastructure and learn how to build and deploy an Adobe Commerce store in minutes.
+description: Get started with your new self-service Adobe Commerce on cloud infrastructure and learn how to build and deploy an Adobe Commerce store in minutes.
 recommendations: noDisplay, catalog
 exl-id: 0c0c8012-5e91-4b8b-9519-2ece23cd50cc
 ---